Do English Studies students get the learning resources they need?

 Is the assessment workload manageable alongside study time?

-Balance seminars, contact hours and independent study with explicit guidance on time planning.
-Provide regular formative feedback and accessible consultation hours so independent study does not become isolating.
-Align assessment briefs and reading loads to the time available in the teaching block.
+Learning resources only help when students have enough time to use them well.
+Balance seminars, contact hours and independent study with explicit guidance on time planning, then back that up with regular formative feedback and accessible consultation hours.
+When assessment briefs and reading loads align with the teaching block, independent study feels more manageable and less isolating.

 How do finances shape access to resources?

-Textbook costs constrain participation, particularly for students from lower‑income backgrounds.
-Negotiate inclusive e‑textbook and publisher deals, prioritise library‑first access over requiring purchase, and publicise hardship routes.
-Ensure digital options do not introduce hidden costs through platform restrictions or required devices.
+Textbook and device costs can quietly shut students out of core learning, especially those from lower-income backgrounds.
+Negotiate inclusive e-textbook and publisher deals, prioritise library-first access over requiring purchase, and publicise hardship routes early.
+Check that digital options do not create new hidden costs through platform restrictions, printing limits or device requirements.

 Does learning support meet diverse needs?